IWAE-TIME/alpsim.github.io/content/documentation/start/mc.md

 plt.show()
 ```

-After that we should obtain the following figure for magnetization in 2D Ising model
+We should obtain the following figure for magnetization in the 2D Ising model:

 ![alt text](/figs/Ising_2D_m.png)